dirkhugo/iotsens/sensps3dh.md

    sensors or cameras.
 LED (Light Emitting Diode) using LED light indicator and/or emitter available on the device can support LED light based authentication, e.g., via a smartphone with a client for certification.
-Experiments on such an approach has been set up and tested during lighthouse project (see, e.g., {{Lins18}}, {{Oden18}}).
+Experiments on such an approach have been set up and tested during lighthouse project (see, e.g., {{Lins18}}, {{Oden18}}).

    Criteria for choice of the corresponding technology depend on the use